 Human Resource Careers with the State and Local Governments

-At the state level, the Tennessee Department of Human Resources is a large employer of human resources professionals, and it is comprised of the following divisions:
+At the state level, the Tennessee Department of Human Resources is a large employer of human resources professionals, and consists of the following divisions:

 - Classification and Compensation